Miracloon/pflotran-documentation/user_guide/cards/process_model_cards/subsurface_nuclear_waste_transport.rst

 SUBSURFACE_NUCLEAR_WASTE_TRANSPORT
 ==================================
-Defines conditions for a transport simulation.
+Defines conditions for a transport simulation using the NUCLEAR_WASTE_TRANSPORT mode.
+Note: Do not also use the CHEMISTRY card, which is only used for SUBSURFACE_TRANSPORT (reactive transport) mode.

 Required Cards:
 ---------------